Manual in PDF format

 • The “NETGeniumConnection” class is universal, and is used for both Firebird and MSSQL database servers.

-• The only exception when we can use insecure communication is the connection to the local NET Genium via the address “http://localhost/...”.
+• Communication with the remote NET Genium should always be secured with an SSL certificate.
+The only exception when we can use insecure communication is the connection to the local NET Genium via the address “http://localhost/...”.

 using NETGenium;